The ACA is Confusing!!

 What and when is the Open Enrollment Period (OEP)?

-An Open Enrollment Period (OEP) for ACA Health Plans occurs once a year, and typically lasts 90 days.
+An Open Enrollment Period (OEP) for ACA Health Plans occurs once a year and will last only 45 days this year.
 It’s the period of time where consumers are free to purchase or move to a new plan, for any reason, from any approved insurance carrier ON or OFF the Marketplace.

 Am I eligible for a Special Enrollment Period (SEP)?